Gun Possession Lawyer

 To win a motion to suppress physical evidence in the Philadelphia criminal courts, you must convince your judge that the police illegally obtained the evidence (i.e., a weapon or narcotics) against you.
 If the judge agrees that your Pennsylvania or federal constitutional rights were violated by an illegal search, the evidence will be thrown out at trial.

 Sufficiency of Evidence

-If evidence is otherwise admissible, Andrew Gay, Jr., will analyze the facts to see if the Commonwealth or United States Government can prove you actually possessed the narcotics.
+If evidence is otherwise admissible, Andrew Gay, Jr., will analyze the facts to see if the Commonwealth or United States Government can prove you actually possessed the gun.
 This is generally referred to as a challenge to the sufficiency of the evidence.
 If the police wish to attribute an illegal item to you that was not recovered from your person (i.e., nearby car or home), hire the experience needed to challenge whether you constructively possessed that item.